henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

 ==========================

 AWS Sagemaker is a fully managed services for quickly building ML models.
-Kappa provides great support for deploying BentoService to AWS Sagemaker without additional process and work from user.
+Kappa provides great support for deploying MyModel to AWS Sagemaker without additional process and work from user.
 With Kappa, users can enjoy the great system performance from Sagemaker with any popular ML frameworks.